 Summer is on the horizon and that means grilling, pool time, and warmer weather.
-It also means cooling season and this summer A/C repairs will come with skyrocketing costs for the refrigerant R22, more commonly known as Freon™.
+It also means cooling season and this summer A/C repairs will come with increasing costs for the refrigerant R22, more commonly known as Freon™.

 “Homeowners don’t have to replace their entire system now, but it’s good for them to know their options in this situation,” added Moody.
 “It’s essential to know you can’t blend R22 and R410A.
-When a new R410A system is installed, both the outdoor equipment and coil need replacing, and the interconnecting refrigerant tubing needs inspecting.
+When a new R410A system is installed, the outdoor equipment and outdoor coil both need replacing, and the interconnecting refrigerant tubing needs inspecting.
 These newer systems are often far more energy-efficient and can seriously save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”

 To learn more about your repair or replacement alternatives, call Service Experts Heating & Air Conditioning today at 440-252-1375 today.